Morpheuslin/megatongits/index.md

 If it is necessary to provide your data to a third party due to the above needs, [Mega Tongits] will also strictly require them to comply with their confidentiality obligations, and take necessary inspection procedures to ensure that they will indeed comply with

-2. Share and push relevant instructions:
+2.Share and push relevant instructions:

 (1) Sharing